Large and Growing Population

 Faulty Population Control Policies

-The fight to control the population now need to be fought on the social plain; not in the health centers or sterilization clinics.
-What is needed is spread of education, particularly among the girls and empowerment of women and weakening of the patriarchal mindset that runs the society today.
+The government has realised that the population battle has to be fought on the social plain; not in the health centers or sterilization clinics.
+It is rightly focusing on spread of education, particularly among the girls and empowerment of women.
 In fact, if women have sufficient freedom they would not like to enter early in the marriage, nor would they like to get pregnant too soon.
 By now there is already a widespread awareness about the benefits of small family size throughout the country.
 What is required is to spread the availability of contraceptives and medical care so that women don’t get pregnant too soon and can avoid births they don’t intend.
 In nutshell, all these measures suggest a concerted fight against the population momentum.

 Target Population Momentum, Not Sterilization